 Hair that has a pH value above 7 is alkaline – porous and damaged.

-When hair is healthy it will attract and hold hair color better and longer than hair which is damaged, which will repel color and fade quicker.
+When hair is healthy it will attract and hold hair color better and longer than hair that is damaged, which will repel color and fade quicker.

 PROPER pH LEVELS IN YOUR PRODUCTS IS THE MOST IMPORTANT THING TO LOOK FOR TO ENSURE YOUR HAIR IS HAPPY AND HEALTHY!!